Written by Lisa Herrick / Photos by John Willheim / Photos by Xiong VFX

 Vang: We’ve got to start somewhere together.

+Kneeling down with a sharp-tipped permanent ink pen, I wrote a short summary of my father’s story on the map of Laos, at the capitol, where he had been a student before the war, before the genocide.
 The vinyl map stretched nearly the entire length and width of the conference room floor at the Clovis Memorial Veterans Center, where ValleyPBS hosted the community preview screening event for The Hmong and The Secret War.
 It was a crisp and clear autumn evening, and several young college student dancers posed proudly for photos in full regalia before performing at the reception featuring traditional Hmong delicacies like steamed corn cake, pumpkin water, tri-colored rice cakes, rice wine, and tiers of immaculately cubed tropical fruits.

 Several attendees bashfully removed their stiletto-heeled shoes to tiptoe onto the soft map, and took selfies while pointing to the location of their ancestral villages.
 The stories simply spilled forth, building in layers upon the map—stories of childhood friends, comrades, forgotten loves—marked where they were last seen alive almost 50 years ago.